PagerDuty/terraform-provider-pagerduty/website/docs/d/event_orchestrations.html.markdown

 # pagerduty\_event_orchestrations

-Use this data source to get informations about specific Global [Event Orchestrations][1]
+Use this data source to get information as a list about specific Global [Event Orchestrations][1] filtered by a Regular Expression provided.

 ## Example Usage
 ```hcl